-After executing the first year PMP and informed by its outcomes, the City of Providence should consider constructing a multi-year PMP as the program evolves and grows over time.
 A key decision point is where the Great Streets program will be located within the City's departmental structure.
 The City should study potential reorganization of City staff to improve efficiencies, reduce gaps and redundancies in workflows, and position the City to become a leader in mobility and public realm investments.
-Lessons learned from other cities may be helpful to the City of Providence.
+Lessons learned from New Orleans experience (described below) and other cities may be helpful to the City of Providence.
+In terms of placement, two of the cities' Complete Streets programs are located within departments of public works (New Orleans, Portland).
+In Missoula, the program is administered mostly within the Department of Development Services Transportation Planning Services Division.
+It is physically separated from the Department of Public Works where daily public realm design, management, construction, and maintenance decisions occur.
+In Worcester, the program is in its infancy.
+An executive-level Transportation Advisory Group has been formed to help shape it.
+In the City of Seattle, the program is embedded in the Seattle Department of Transportation which has a high concentration of transportation disciplines and resources.
+A summary of the Missoula, Worcester, and Seattle program management experiences is provided in this section.
 In Missoula, the planning unit administers the program but its engineering, construction, and maintenance functions are performed by the Department of Public Works and the Department of Parks and Recreation.
-(See Inset 2.)
+(See Text Box 2.)

 Another key part of Missoula's initiative is an integration of Complete Streets principles into the Missoula Long Range Transportation Plan.
-The document establishes a goal to triple bicycle and pedestrian mode share percentages and more than triple transit modal share percentages by Year 2045.
-In Missoula's roadway project planning process, the transportation and parks planners assist the design engineers with Complete Streets design and placement opportunities.
+The document establishes a goal to triple bicycle and pedestrian modal share percentages and more than triple transit modal share percentages by Year 2045.
+[Pages 74-76].
+Another example of how interdepartmental relations are improving is in Missoula's roadway project planning process.
+The transportation and parks planners assist the design engineers with Complete Streets design and placement opportunities.
 During the project design, review and approval phases, the City Engineer inclusively circulates 30 percent, 70 percent, and final design plan sets to Transportation Planning, relevant Public Works divisions, and Parks and Recreation.
 "We red line them with our comments and recommendations and send back," he says and "if the project is large... or has regional implications, we have a sit down session."
 In the construction and maintenance phases, collaboration continues on amenities such as protected bike lane striping.